ellaliws/Exploratory-Data-Analysis-on-Recipes/README.md

 #### **the resulting p-value**:
 0.0
 #### Conclusion:
-p value is close to 0.0 is less than the threshold of 0.05 therefore we reject the null.
-There is likely a relationship between recipes's rating and recipes.
+p value is close to 0.00, less than the threshold of 0.05, therefore we reject the null.
+There is likely a relationship between recipes's rating and recipes's cooking time.

+Since we reject null, the difference in distribution of minutes for rating > 3 and rating <= 3 is not due to random chance.
+There is probably a relationship between a recipe's rating and its cooking time.

 **Justify** why these choices are good choices for answering the question you are trying to answer.